Did you know authors often spend as much time formatting as for writing content?

-Why do many people prefer reading books over online content?
-Reading a book keeps you focused and relaxed.
+Why do many people prefer printed content?
+Reading a print keeps you focused and relaxed.
 In contrast, web sites draw away your attention with ads and links to related content.

-Substance displays the content and nothing else to provide you with a reading experience matching that of a book as closely as possible.
+Substance displays the content and nothing else to provide you with a reading experience matching that of a print as closely as possible.

 Today, research is discussed in external channels separate from the content.